 Whilst learning continues to move towards faceless e-learning technology people still crave the ability to work on their development with a person.
-This is even more important to a generation that has lived their whole lives with the internet.
-They invest more time than any before us in cultivating human connections.
+This is even more important to a generation that has lived their whole lives on the internet.
+We invest more time than any before us in cultivating human connections.
 Virtual coaching allows businesses to deliver human learning and development at a fraction of the resources and financial investment as face to face offerings.

 Behaviourally, technology has also shaped how we want life to be.
 We want things to be easy and convenient.
 Quicker, cheaper but better quality.
 It should slot into to our lifestyle and on our terms.
 Mobile technology and data networks mean we can have coaching conversations wherever and whenever we want.
 Virtual coaching allows the flexibility for your people to self-direct their learning and undertake it when it is the right time for them.

 The foundations of a coaching relationship are made up of 2 things – Trust & Rapport.
-It’s only when we have these in abundance that an effective coaching relationship can be created.
+It’s when we have these in abundance that an effective coaching relationship can be created.
 Having access to a large community of coaches, and eliminating the geography through technology, allows us to pinpoint the right matches for your people.
-Whether it be background, skill set, learning style, temperament or even a preference in hobbies, virtual allows us to create a coaching experience that will have the biggest impact.
+Whether it be background, skill set, learning style, temperament or even a preference for hobbies, virtual allows us to create a coaching experience that will have the biggest impact.

 What is a coaching experience?